SuyashLakhotia/TechInterview/README.md

 # Tech Interviews

-> Here's a cheat sheet to prepare for technical interviews as a tech major.
+> Here's a cheat sheet to prepare for technical interviews as a CS major.
 All the best for your interviews!
 Go get that **dream job**!

 ### Table of Contents